National Grid Office

 The National Grid Office or "NGO" is an entity in Singapore which was established on 2 January 2003 to fulfill the mission of the National Grid and promote the adoption of Grid computing in Singapore.

 The National Grid has the mission of transforming Singapore into a nation where computer resources can be interconnected via a next-generation cyberinfrastructure that allows the sharing of computing resources in a secure, reliable, and efficient manner by authenticated users for education, commerce entertainment, R&D, and national security.
 It aims to improve the economic and technological competitiveness of the country.

+NGO was established under the Agency for Science, Technology And Research (A*STAR) and guided by the National Grid Steering Committee (NGSC).
+NGSC provided the oversight and directions for the National Grid effort.
+NGSC was chaired by career civil servant Peter Ho, then Permanent Secretary for Defence.
+Dr. Sydney Brunner, who headed A*STAR's Biomedical Research Council was the Vice-Chairman.
+This 2-member committee was drawn from government agencies who were the potential users of grid computing as well as owners of large computation resources in Singapore.

+Under the National Grid Pilot Platform (NGPP), two pilot grid projects were rolled out to explore the possibility of linking all the supercomputing resources in Singapore, letting users submit their computational jobs through an online scheduler.
+One finding between April 2005 and June 2006 highlighted that 60 percent of the resources were used by defence R&D, 36 per cent by life sciences, with the remainder by physical science and digital media industries.